-From the mid 1980s to 2003 a barrel of oil had remained around $25 USD.
+From the mid-1980s to 2003 a barrel of oil had remained around $25 USD.
 The energy crisis from 2003 to 2008 culminated in a barrel selling at a record high of $147 USD in July 2008.
-On March 20, 2003 the United States coincidentally began its invasion of Iraq, based on false intelligence–the world’s No. 4 in oil reserves.
+On March 20, 2003, the United States coincidentally began its invasion of Iraq, based on false intelligence–the world’s No. 4 in oil reserves.
 In May 2007, as the barrel of oil was soaring, the Iraq Oil Law was proposed.
 The law intended to give major western oil companies long-term contracts and a safe legal framework to manage oil fields in Iraq.
-Due to internal conflicts this proposed law triggered, further inciting instability in the region, no law was passed.
+Due to internal conflicts, this proposed law triggered, further inciting instability in the region, no law was passed.

-On September 15, 2008 Lehman Brothers filed for Chapter 11 bankruptcy protection.
+On September 15, 2008, Lehman Brothers filed for Chapter 11 bankruptcy protection.
 The financial services firm had a whopping $600,000,000,000 in assets–the largest bankruptcy filling in US history.
-In a bid to save an ostensible global collapse of the banking and economic system–since it is unknown how a mixed economy would have handled the situation, the Bank Bailout Bill was submitted to the House of Representatives on September 21, 2008.
+In a bid to save an ostensible global collapse of the banking and economic system–since it is unknown how a mixed economy would have handled the situation–the Bank Bailout Bill was submitted to the House of Representatives on September 21, 2008.
 But many in Congress felt it was forcing taxpayers to reward bad banking decisions.
 The House voted against it on September 29, 2008.
 The result: That same day the stock market crashed.
 The Dow fell over 770 points, the largest point drop in any single day in history and global markets plummeted.

 The Senate quickly re-introduced the proposal by attaching it to a bill that was already under consideration.
 The Emergency Economic Stabilization Act of 2008 was approved and signed by President Bush on October 3, 2008.
 Less than two months later on December 30, 2008, the housing market also met its fate.
-On this date the Case-Shiller home price index reported its largest price drop in its history.
+On this date, the Case-Shiller home price index reported the largest price drop in its history.

 The subprime mortgage crisis was in full swing between 2007 to 2010.
-During this time period over 60 notable financial institutions world-wide–including the likes of Fannie Mae and Freddie Mac and American International Group–the two alone had a combined value of nearly $200 Billion USD–were either acquired or went bankrupt.
+During this time period over 60 notable financial institutions worldwide–including the likes of Fannie Mae and Freddie Mac and American International Group–the two alone had a combined value of nearly $200 Billion USD–were either acquired or went bankrupt.
 From 2006 to 2012, half of the United States–this writer was almost a victim as well–would be affected by the credit crisis and bursting of the housing market bubble.
 In 2008 alone, 3.1 million Americans filed for foreclosure, which at the time was one in every 54 homes, according to RealtyTrac.
 The repercussions were long-lasting.
 By 2016, homeownership in the U.S. had dipped below 63% – a 50 year low.
 (Read more at Investopedia)

 Auto industry bailout

 It is surprising that from 2008 to 2010 the auto industry would take a turn for the worse, with the “Big Three” approaching Congress in November 2008 to request an over $80 Billion government bailout or face bankruptcy?
 A major tenet of Capitalism is limited government intervention whereby free markets are free from any government intervention.
-Unless one views the $80 Billion bailout from January 2009 to December 2013 as “limited government intervention”, then by these definitions neither the rules of capitalism nor mixed economy were followed.
+Unless one views the $80 Billion bailout from January 2009 to December 2013 as “limited government intervention”, then by these definitions neither the rules of capitalism nor mixed economy was followed.